COMMERCIALISATION OF A NOVEL PROTEIN VARIANT WITH NEURORESTORATIVE EFFECTS FOR AMYOTROPHIC LATERAL SCLEROSIS

 Discovery of C-MANF

-1. Has protective and restorative effects on motoneurons.
+1. Protective and restorative effects on motoneurons

-2. Penetrates the blood-brain barrier (BBB).
+2. Ability to penetrate the blood-brain barrier (BBB)

-3. Can be subcutaneously administered.
+3. Can be subcutaneously administered

-4. Can be inexpensively produced.
+4. Can be inexpensively produced

 Project Objectives